iolave/docker-clamav/README.md

 - Feel free to experiment modifying the `./config/fresclam.conf` file for your needs.
-- Docker args are not allowed yet for settings like `fresclam.conf` and `clamd.conf`
+- Docker envs are not yet supported for clamav related settings (`fresclam.conf` and `clamd.conf` files).
 - Exposes port `3310`.

 ## Usage